FuelLabs/fuel-hyperlane-integration/README.md

 ## Notes

 - Due to Fuel not having token approvals, when utilizing WarpRoute contracts, the tokens and the transfer are sent as 2 separate transactions.
 In order to avoid the risk of being frontrun, a multicall should be used to execute the two transactions atomically.
+- Due to the way decimal conversion is handled on the IGP contract, the biggest precision delta recommened between the two chains is 18 decimals.
+This is to ensure that the gas price does not overflow in the calculation as it's limited to a `u64`, which is the higest value that is supported by the Fuel SRC20 interface.

 ## Setup